umbraco/UmbracoDocs/Documentation/Products/UmbracoCourier/Developer/DataResolvers.md

 #Helpers for working with custom XML data
 A common use-case is a data type storing node ID references in an xml structure.
-Due to umbracos history and xml usage, this is a common road for data type developers to take.
+Due to Umbracos history and xml usage, this is a common road for data type developers to take.
 For instance storing data like so:

 	<nodes>